Rob Lyon: 'It’s all about getting to the play-offs and then anything can happen.”

 “Realistically it’s all about play-offs, getting there and then anything can happen as we know, so that’s the aim.”

-Panthers face a tough opener on paper tomorrow (Thursday) at Ipswich, especially given their relative lack of track time compared to a Witches side who were able to practice at Foxhall last week.
+Panthers would have faced a tough opener on paper tonight at Ipswich, especially given their relative lack of track time compared to a Witches side who were able to practice at Foxhall last week.

 The Witches hit the headlines last month with the signing of Russian ace Sayfutdinov, whose worldwide ban from competing due to the invasion of Ukraine was lifted earlier in the winter.